sqryxz/options-tracker/README.md

 4. Add the following secrets:
    - `DERIBIT_API_KEY`: Your Deribit API key
    - `DERIBIT_API_SECRET`: Your Deribit API secret
+   - `GITHUB_PAT`: A Personal Access Token with repo scope (see instructions below)
 5. The workflow will run automatically every day at 00:00 UTC
 6. You can also manually trigger the workflow from the "Actions" tab

+### Creating a Personal Access Token (PAT)

+To allow GitHub Actions to push changes to your repository, you need to create a Personal Access Token:

+1. Go to your GitHub account settings
+2. Navigate to "Developer settings" > "Personal access tokens" > "Tokens (classic)"
+3. Click "Generate new token" > "Generate new token (classic)"
+4. Give it a descriptive name like "Options Tracker Workflow"
+5. Select the "repo" scope to allow the token to push to your repositories
+6. Click "Generate token" and copy the token
+7. Add this token as a repository secret named `GITHUB_PAT`

 The workflow will:
 1. Run the options tracker for both BTC and ETH